redpanda-data/connect/docs/batching.md

 ## Creating Batches

-Most input types have some way of creating batches of messages from their input.
+Most input types have some way of creating batches of messages from their feeds.
-For example, the [`kafka`][kafka] and [`kafka_balanced`][kafka_balanced] inputs have the field `max_batch_count`, which specifies the maximum count of prefetched messages each batch should contain (defaults at 1).
 These input specific methods are usually the most efficient and should therefore be preferred.

+### Batch Policy

+When an input component has a config field `batching` that means it supports a batch policy.
+This is a mechanism that allows you to configure exactly how your batching should work.

+Batches are considered complete and will be flushed downstream when either of the following conditions are met:

+- The `byte_size` field is non-zero and the total size of the batch in bytes matches or exceeds it (disregarding metadata.)
+- The `count` field is non-zero and the total number of messages in the batch matches or exceeds it.
+- A message added to the batch causes the [`condition`][conditions] to resolve to `true`.
+- The `period` field is non-empty and the time since the last batch exceeds its value.

+### Other Fields

+Sometimes an input doesn't support batch policies but has other less powerful ways of aggregating batches.
+For example, the [`kafka`][kafka] input has the field `max_batch_count`, which specifies the maximum count of prefetched messages each batch should contain (defaults at 1).

+### Batch Processors

 Alternatively, there are also [processors][processors] within Benthos that can expand and contract batches, these are the [`batch`][batch] and [`split`][split] processors.

-The `batch` processor continuously reads messages until a target size has been reached, then the batch continues through the pipeline.
+The `batch` processor follows the same rules as any other [batch policy](#batch-policy).
+However, the rules are only checked when a new message is added, meaning a pending batch can last beyond the specified period if no messages are added since the period was reached.

-As messages are read and stored in a batch the input they originated from is told to grab the next message but defer from acknowledging the current one, this allows the entire batch of messages to be acknowledged at the same time and only when they have reached their final destination.
+As messages are read and stored within a batch processor the input they originated from is told to grab the next message but defer from acknowledging the current one, this allows the entire batch of messages to be acknowledged at the same time and only when they have reached their final destination.

 It is good practice to always expand or contract batches within the `input` section.
 Like this, for example: